k3rni/foggy/README.md

 # Problems?

-[File an issue](https://github.com/k3rni/foggy/issues/new) on Github.
+[File an issue](https://gitlab.com/k3rni/foggy/issues/new) on GitLab.
 Be sure to include as much diagnostic information as possible.
-Check [Reporting errors](https://github.com/k3rni/foggy/wiki/Reporting%20errors) on where to find it.
+Check [Reporting errors](https://gitlab.com/k3rni/foggy/wikis/Reporting%20errors) on where to find it.

 # Contributing